-- The Garmin 62st and 64s are replacements for the 60CSx in the FEMA cache. - Functionality of both is similar to the 60CSx except as noted below.
+- The Garmin 62st is a replacement for the 60CSx in the FEMA cache. - Functionality is similar to the 60CSx except as noted below.

 Adjusting Screen Backlighting

 If lighting conditions make it difficult to see the display screen, you can adjust the contrast or turn on the backlight.
 To adjust screen contrast and/or backlighting: